Funding for first year available!

 Miss Kendra Programs is now expanding in elementary schools across Connecticut to respond to the widespread need for effective SEL programs that reach every student in the wake of the COVID-19 crisis.
 SEL programs that rely on remedial approaches involving intensive interventions with the most distressed and symptomatic students can cost upwards of $5,000 per student per year.
 Miss Kendra Programs offers an affordable, sustainable alternative, with an annual, per-student cost of roughly $50 during the first year of the program and approximately $10 in Year 2 and beyond.

-The CSDE plan to re-open schoolsencourages districts to allocate a portion of their share of Connecticut’s $111 million in federal coronavirus relief aid to address “a heightened student, staff, and school community need for SEL.”
+The CSDE encourages districts to use federal Elementary and Secondary School Emergency Relief Fund (ESSER II) funding for social and emotional supports to to address the “social-emotional well-being of the whole student,” which CSDE identifies as a state-level ESSER priority.
 Districts can invest a fraction of this funding to bring Miss Kendra Programs to their schools this year, and can typically sustain the program with district and/or community resources.

 If your school is ready to move beyond being trauma-informed and ready to address trauma proactively, become a Miss Kendra school today!